Chapter 3: How to get various things to work

 }

-(Explanation: an empty parameter expansion is padded out to the number of columns on the screen.)
-That precmd function will only bump the screen down to a new line if there was output on the prompt line, otherwise the extra spaces get removed by the PROMPT_CR action.
-Although this typically looks fine it may result in the preceding spaces being included when you select a line of text with the mouse.
+That precmd function will only bump the screen down to a new line if there was output on the prompt line, otherwise the extra chars get removed by the PROMPT_CR action.
+Although this typically looks fine, it may result in the spaces preceding the prompt being included when you select a line of preserved text with the mouse.

 One final alternative is to put a newline in your prompt -- see question 3.13 for that.